ihmeuw/gf/resource_tracking/prep/README.md

 # RT PREP CODE
 ## *USER GUIDE*

-Last updated by Francisco Rios Casas (elineb@uw.edu) September 2020
+Last updated by Francisco Rios Casas (frc2@uw.edu) September 2020

 Unless otherwise stated, all files should be run in numerical/alphabetical order.
 Files are called in order in the master file list (step 1).